Reports

 Consult the deliverable on ZENODO.

-10. Cloud Governance
+Cloud Governance Deliverables

 Author(s): Ad Pollé (EF), Philippe Vendrix, Léna Czech (CNRS), Charlotte Gallini, Rémi Petitcol (FSP), Elisabeth Stadlinger, Christoph Steindl, Anna Puhr (ONB), Elis Marçal (E.C.C.O.), Zoltan Szatucsek (NAH), Sam H. Minelli (META), Aleksandra Nowak (PSNC).